Kotlin/dataframe/docs/StardustDocs/topics/gradleReference.md

 ## DSL reference
 Inside `dataframes` you can configure parameters that will apply to all schemas.
 Configuration inside `schema` will override these defaults for specific schema.
-Here is the full DSL for declaring data schemas:
+Here is full DSL for declaring data schemas:

 ```kotlin
 dataframes {